-I’d I use a generous squirt of the soap & a few drops of oil.
+I’d use a generous squirt of the soap & a few drops of oil.
 Honestly go with what your gut is telling you.
 Definitely keep the oil under 1/3 or else you’ll be rinsing for days.
 Add a bit of water to dilute, because again, Dr. Bronner isn’t messing around.
 I add more water to the mixture as I wash, starting with the most concentrated on my few face brushes that are pretty dense & adding more water with my fluffier eye brushes.

 Make sure to rinse very well, rub against your palm or whatever you’re using to wash them & make sure no more suds come out.
 If they do just keep rinsing & rubbing (Turn off the water when just scrubbing & not actually rinsing!
 It’s a pain, but so is like not having fish anymore.)
-Always be gentle with your brushes, they’re your makeup best friends.
+Always be gentle with your brushes, they’re your makeup’s best friends.
 I experienced shedding for the first time (since a few Mac brushes 10yrs ago) in ONE brush, a Crown brand fluffy brush I got from Ipsy.
-My Bdellium Tools & misc brands washed like the champs they are, no shedding & returning to their original respective shapes.
+My Bdellium Tools & misc brands washed like the champs that they are, no shedding, & returning to their original respective shapes.

 Left my brushes to dry overnight laying down over a towel.
 I saved my eyeliner brushes for last so they’re not pictured because I didn’t have the energy in me to get them clean looking.
 For the record if I used any brush cleaning product I’d still be wiped out afterwards physically because of who I am, so your mileage may vary.
 I like this one cause it’s cheap, natural, & smells like roses.
 I’ve had this rose Pure-Castile soap for just about over a year.
-It’s too harsh for my skin but I love the scent & how well it performs so I find other things to clean.
+It’s too harsh for my stupid dry & sensitive skin but I love the scent & how well it performs so I find other things to clean.

 When washing make sure to avoid getting the ferrule & handles wet, you don’t want to loosen the glue or whatever else is keeping everything together.
 Don’t immediately put them back in their holders either, they’re best to dry laying down or upside down if you have a contraption for that.
 If the brush handles have ick on them you can wipe them down, I use some Seventh Generation wipes.